 In 2016, Reid Park Zoo broke ground on a new, state-of-the-art Animal Health Center.
 Opened in early 2018, this facility not only provides world-class animal care services, but also enhances the partnership between Reid Park and the University of Arizona with educational programs and research opportunities.

-With last year’s passage of a sales tax initiative, beginning in July 2018, the Zoo will receive dedicated funding of up to $10M annually for the next 10 years through an expanded partnership with the City of Tucson.
-This will allow Reid Park Zoo to seize the opportunity to chart its own future: to ensure its financial stability, maintain the highest standards in animal care and management, provide for ongoing facility improvements, enhance visitor amenities and ensure an engaging and memorable experience for all visitors.
+Beginning in July 2018, the Zoo received dedicated funding of up to $10M annually for the next 10 years through an expanded partnership with the City of Tucson.
+This allowed Reid Park Zoo to seize the opportunity to chart its own future: to ensure its financial stability, maintain the highest standards in animal care and management, provide for ongoing facility improvements, enhance visitor amenities and ensure an engaging and memorable experience for all visitors.
 Through strong leadership, a bold vision and strategic thinking, Reid Park Zoo continues to demonstrate its commitment to its mission and to serve as a valuable asset to the City of Tucson.

 Positioned for Success

 In anticipation of the passage of a sales tax initiative that would provide dedicated funding for its operations, Reid Park Zoo identified a critical opportunity to reassess its business model, align its leadership structure and ensure maximization of the pubic investment.
 The Zoo established a community stakeholder Task Force and engaged S&W to help assess the situation and define actions to position the Zoo for long-term success in terms of financial viability, animal care and management and guest experience.